google/gdata-java-client/trunk/java/sample/authsub/README.txt

 (eg. 'http://localhost:8080/authsub_sample').

-Note: If the application needs to be rebuilt, the servlet.jar property defined in the build.properties file should be updated to point to the jar file with the servlet definitions.
+Note: If the application needs to be rebuilt, the servlet.jar property defined in the build-samples/build.properties file should be updated to point to the jar file with the servlet definitions.

 Securing against URL command attacks